SmartBear/swaggerhub-cli/README.md

 ?
 SwaggerHub URL: https://api.swaggerhub.com
 ?
 API Key: <your-api-key>
 ```
-These values can be set using the environmental keys: SWAGGERHUB_URL / SWAGGERHUB_API_KEY
+SwaggerHub URL defaults to the SaaS version, `https://api.swaggerhub.com`.
+For SwaggerHub On-Premise, use `http(s)://SERVER/v1`.

-SwaggerHub URL defaults to "https://api.swaggerhub.com"
+Alternatively, these values can be set using the `SWAGGERHUB_URL` and `SWAGGERHUB_API_KEY` environment variables.
+These take precedence over config values.
 <!-- setupstop -->
 # Usage
 <!-- usage -->